 Studying the heart after death is a sometimes overlooked source of medical information that could help us to better understand and manage instances of heart disease, researchers argue.

-This week has seen the publication of a special issue of the journal Circulation dedicated to the role of autopsy in medical research.
+This week has seen the publication of a

 The studies featured in this special issue speak of how examining the heart after death can tell us so much about cardiovascular health, and how this information might prove vital to the well-being of those alive.

 “Autopsy is a source of discovery that informs the way we think about disease systemically,” says special issue co-editor Dr. Jeffrey E. Saffitz, the chair of the Department of Pathology at Beth Israel Deaconess Medical Center in Boston, MA.

 “Atherosclerosis, hypertension, diabetes, and metabolic syndrome — these are the diseases you study during an autopsy.
 These are the diseases that are killing hundreds of thousands of people and autopsy is important to help understand how these diseases develop and progress.”